-So unless we know the election outcome, we really can’t be sure which cities will continue growing.
+So unless we know the election outcome, we really can’t be sure which cities will continue growing (we’re still not sure now in 2021).
 California and New York are in a serious financial crisis, both democrat states.
 With out of site debt, businesses vacating, and no end to the Covid 19 threat, it’s hard to pick any communities in these states as “hot” or desirable.
 They are definitely in dark cloud territory.

 However, you may feel different about where they’ll be in 2021 and beyond.

 Why does the fastest growing housing markets have relevance?
 It has to do with where buyers are moving to, where new construction is taking place or where homes are being modified to accommodate more residents.

 If you’re a worker researching the best cities to buy or rent in, knowing which cities truly have a future is important.
 And if you’re a Realtor considering moving to the cities where sales are growing, it’s important too.

 In the last housing market report, NAR cited some cities with growth trends including Las Vegas, Seattle, San Jose, Denver and Los Angeles.
 Many of them are enjoying new residents from California and New York.
 But don’t feel sorry for New York and California real estate agents just yet.
 Properties still have to be sold when people move.
 The price may drop (but not often) but sales still happen and commissions get earned.

 The National Association of Realtors actually publishes a list of the hottest cities in the US.
 They measure market hotness in a number of different ways: